philipperemy/lead-lag/README.md

 ### API

-Compute the lag in seconds between 2 time series in Python.
+Calculate the time lag (delay) in seconds between two time series in Python using the `lead_lag` module.

 ```python
 lead_lag.lag(ts1: pd.Series, ts2: pd.Series, max_lag: Union[float, int]) -> Optional[float]
 ```

 #### Arguments
-- `ts1`: a Pandas Series.
+- `ts1`: This is a Pandas Series containing the first time series data.
-- `ts2`: a Pandas Series.
+- `ts2`: This is another Pandas Series containing the second time series data.
-- `max_lag`: the maximum lag to find in seconds. `max_lag` will define an interval to search for the best lag in `[max_lag, max_lag]`.
+- `max_lag`: defines a time interval within which the optimal lag is sought: `[-max_lag, max_lag]`.

-*NOTE*: the indexes of `ts1` and `ts2` do not need to match.
-The non-synchronous data is supported.
-At the moment, the minimum lag possible is 100 microseconds (for performance reasons).
+It's important to note that the timestamps in the two input series, need not be synchronized.
+This means that the data points in these series don't have to occur at the exact same times.
+The module can handle non-synchronous data.
+However, for efficiency reasons, the smallest achievable lag is set at 100 microseconds.

 #### Returns
-The signed estimated `lag` (unit is second).
-If `lag>0`, `ts1` is the leader.
-If an error occurs, `None` is returned.
+The signed estimated `lag`, expressed in seconds.
+- If the calculated lag is positive, it implies that `ts1` leads `ts2`.
+- If the calculated lag is negative, it implies that `ts2` leads `ts1`.
+-  If any issues arise during the calculation, the function returns `None`.

 There is also a `lead_lag.LeadLag` object, which offers more features.
 Refer to the examples to learn how to use it.

 ### Example

-Here is how the library works on the simplest example:
+Here's how the library operates using the simplest example:

 ```python
 from datetime import datetime, timedelta